LinusLing/LNSImagePicker/README.md

 # Announcement

-1. This repo fork from [MTImagePicker](https://github.com/luowenxing/MTImagePicker), and thanks to [MT](https://github.com/luowenxing) for his work.
+1. This repo forks from [MTImagePicker](https://github.com/luowenxing/MTImagePicker), and thanks to [MT](https://github.com/luowenxing) for his work.
 2. Fix some bugs and add some features as shown in <a href="#Changelog">Changelog</a>